Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Most of the temporary exhibits offered by the Hirshhorn require timed same-day passes.
 These can only be claimed in person beginning at 9:30 AM.
 The passes are free, but you’ll need to get in line early for the most popular exhibits.

-The art doesn’t stop once you exit the museum doors.
-There’s also a sunken sculpture garden within a short walk from the museum.
-It features several works of art including Wish Tree for Washington DC by Yoko Ono, and Are Years What?
-By Mark Di Suvero.
-You won’t need any timed passes for the sculpture garden.
-So feel free to visit at your leisure.
+There’s also a sunken sculpture garden within a short walk from this museum.
+It features several works of art, including Wish Tree for Washington DC by Yoko Ono, and Are Years What? by Mark Di Suvero.
+You won’t need any timed passes for the sculpture garden, so feel free to visit at your leisure.

 Artechouse DC

-Immerse yourself in the hybrid experience of art, science, and technology with an interactive digital art exhibit.
+Immerse yourself in the hybrid experience of art, science, and technology with this interactive digital art exhibit.

 People enjoying their day with some interactive exhibits in Artechouse DC